Mustafa-Shabbir-Bhavanagarwala/Projects/Costco Inventory Management System/README.md

 project, the aim is to empower Costco to navigate the challenges of inventory management with confidence, resilience, and unparalleled efficiency, making a lasting impact on the success and sustainability of the organization.</p>
 <p>In this project, SQL is used to build and manage the database.
-First the requirements for
+First, the requirements for
 the Costco inventory are gathered to understand the data that needs to be managed.
-Then a well defined ER diagram is built to model the data and its relationships based on the requirements.
+Then a well-defined ER diagram is built to model the data and its relationships based on the requirements.
 Now forward engineering is carried out to create actual database schema in a DBMS, followed by implementing indexes, constraints, and other database objects.
 The database is then populated with inventory data.
 Several significant SQL